-Chris City was named as Harvard’s head coach of the men’s and women’s Nordic skiing teams on June 9, 2008 and enters his eighth season as the program's Paul J. Finnegan Family Head Coach for Harvard Skiing (Nordic) in 2015-16.
+Chris City was named as Harvard’s head coach of the men’s and women’s Nordic skiing teams on June 9, 2008 and he recently completed his ninth season as the program's Paul J. Finnegan Family Head Coach for Harvard Skiing (Nordic) in 2016-17.

 City sent two athletes to the NCAA Championships in 2014-15, as senior Akeo Maifeld-Carucci earned a top-25 finish and was named to the EISA All-East second team.
 Maifeld-Carucci started the season with a bang as the first nordic skier since 2004 to earn a spot on the podium at the Bates Carnival.